cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 Each of the seven rules you're reading about right now are written in the imperative ("Wrap the body at 72 characters", etc.).

 The imperative can sound a little rude; that's why we don't often use it.
-But it's perfect for git commit subject lines.
-One reason for this is that **git itself uses the imperative whenever it creates a commit on your behalf**.
+But it's perfect for Git commit subject lines.
+One reason for this is that **Git itself uses the imperative whenever it creates a commit on your behalf**.

 For example, the default message created when using `git merge` reads: